Battle of Manado: Meliëzer's Group

 On 11 January, Sgt.
-Johan Meliëzer's E-Detachment was stationed at Amoerang when it came under fire from Japanese ships, killing one and injuring three.
+Johan Meliëzer's E Detachment was stationed at Amoerang when it came under fire from Japanese ships, killing one and injuring three.
 Having lost contact with Tomohon, Meliëzer sent a motorcycle messenger to Maj.
 Schilmöller, who ordered the Detachment to reinforce the troops at Langoan Airfield.
-Making the advance under constant fear of air raid, E-Detachment's 20 troops arrived at the airfield on 12 January, only to find that Japanese troops already occupied it.
-E-Detachment's troops immediately dispersed and returned home, with many feared to take up arms again for the guerilla fighting.
+Making the advance under constant fear of air raids, E Detachment's 20 troops arrived at the airfield on 12 January, only to find that Japanese troops already occupied it.
+E Detachment's troops immediately dispersed and returned home, with many too frightened to take up arms again for guerilla fighting.

 Nevertheless, Meliëzer refused to capitulate and began organizing a guerrilla group of approximately 15 troops in the second half of January.
-The group is also joined by civilians, among them Mrs. Hoffman (née Paratasis), the spouse of a retired MWO (Militaire Willems-Orde) Knight who was executed for aiding Dutch guerrilla troops.
+The group was also joined by civilians, among them Mrs. Hoffman (née Paratasis), the spouse of a retired MWO (Militaire Willems-Orde) Knight who was executed for aiding Dutch guerrilla troops.
 On 8 February, the group repulsed a day-long Japanese attack at Kanejan, just east of Toempaän (Tumpaan).
 In reprisal for their loss at Kanejan, Japanese troops burned down a kampong (village) and beheaded five civilians, including two women.
 In another battle just four days later, they captured Meliëzer's group and brought them to Langoan.
 After a short time in captivity, Maliëzer was beheaded in Langoan on 20 February, along with 12 other members of his group, among them Mrs. Hoffman.

 van den Berg's Group

-From Tasoeka, Capt. van den Berg's group make camp on the slopes of the Lembean mountains on the night of 11 January.
-A steady stream of troops joining in turns his group into a 101-strong force just three days later. van den Berg divided them into four brigades of 22 soldiers each, along with a staff group of 13 troops and nurses.
+From Tasoeka, Captain van den Berg's group made camp on the slopes of the Lembean mountains on the night of 11 January.
+A steady stream of troops joined them, turning his group into a 101-strong force just three days later. van den Berg divided them into four brigades of 22 soldiers each, along with a staff group of 13 troops and nurses.
 Two of the brigades were commanded by Fuchter, while Sgt.
 Maj.
 Ranti commanded the other two and Ter Voert commanded the staff group.

-On 17 January in Karor, naval personnels from Kema, under the command of 2nd Lt.
+On 17 January in Karor, naval personnel from Kema, under the command of 2nd Lt.
 W.A. de Ruiter, joined the group.
 Three days later, they met with Schilmöller's group, just north of Kajoe Watoe (Kayuwatu).
-As mentioned, Schilmöller deprived the group of most of its fighting force, leaving van den Berg with just 23 troops left (along with Ranti and Ter Voert) that will gather other dispersed troops in the region, thus diminishing the capacity to wage guerrilla in Minahasa.
+As mentioned, Schilmöller deprived the group of most of its fighting force, thus diminishing the capacity to wage guerrilla in Minahasa.
+Captain van den Berg was left with just 23 troops (along with Ranti and Ter Voert) to gather other dispersed troops in the region.

-During the encounter with Schilmöller, Fuchter's brigades have been on patrol for 5 days, when they encountered a Japanese motorcade in a chaotic nighttime fighting that left Fuchter with just 10 soldiers at its conclusion.
+While van den Berg was meeting with Schilmöller, Fuchter's brigades had been on patrol for five days when they encountered a Japanese motorcade in a chaotic nighttime fight that left Fuchter with just 10 soldiers at its conclusion.
 By the night of 22 January, Japanese troops raided his barracks at Kombi and captured his entire group.
 Ranti's brigades, who was deployed to the southeastern side of Lake Tondano on 15 January, returned from the patrol on 20 January.
-Half of them, however, decided to continue the guerrilla in Kaweng.
+Half of them, however, decided to continue guerrilla fighting in Kaweng.